SimmonsRitchie/coronavirus-gsheet-extracter/README.md

 ### Coronavirus Google Sheet Extracter

-Pulls data from Spotlight PA Coronavirus google sheet and uploads it to Spotlight PA AWS account.
+Pulls data from Spotlight PA Coronavirus google sheet and uploads it to specified AWS S3 accounts and/or local storage.

+Set document ID, individual sheet ID and other settings in config/gsheets.json.

 #### Requirements